Biotecture Planet Earth is registered as a 501(c)(3) non-profit organization.

 Alix is a licensed architect practicing in Taos, NM (henryarchitectstaos.com), and Adjunct Assistant Professor at Webster University where she teaches two classes Living On/ Off the Grid and Global Ecologies and Sustainable Living.
 She has dedicated her architectural practice to principles of sustainability; and worked for 6 years with Solar Survival Architecture (predecessor to Earthship Biotecture) where she was an architectural intern, builder and manager of earthship rentals.
 She lives with her husband and two kids in an earthship that she built in the Greater World Community.
 They have lived there since 1998.

 Originally from the Canary Islands, Spain, Deborah has lived and worked in six different continents and speaks three languages fluently.
 She has a higher degree in International Marketing and Public Relations and has extensive experience in Project Management, Fundraising and Public Relations all over the world.
-Her passion lies in self-sustainable living and technologies and bringing this knowledge to those who need it the most in this world.
+She has project managed over 25 Earthship construction projects all over the world.
+Her passion lies in autonomous living and technologies and bringing this knowledge to those who need it the most.